Sign up for our mailing list

 canvas paintings is no problem.
 Our scanner accommodates sizes up to

-36" x 48", or larger if tiled.
+36" x 48" in a single scan or larger if tile scanned.

 Direct scanning provides